Certified Interpreters

 ©2015, CCHI (Courtesy of Jose Garcia, President of CHIA)

-• CCHI Disciplinary and other Policies
+• CCHI Disciplinary Policy and Other Policies

 As a holder of CCHI certification you must follow CCHI’s policies.

-Review Disciplinary Policy.
+Review the Disciplinary Policy.

 Subscribe and be the first to know.